 Fisk & Co is in the Hotel Monaco, which we thought sounded made-up, but it very much exists.
 The specialty here is mussels, and you can get them served in a variety of different broths (like white wine or green curry).
-The rest of the menu is seafood-focused as well, with oysters and entrees like lobster rolls or fish and chips.
+The rest of the menu is seafood-focused as well, with oysters and entrees like lobster rolls or roasted salmon.
 It’s a great option for a casual business lunch, or eating by yourself at the bar when you just need some time away from your deskmate who eats hard-boiled eggs at his computer.

 If you want someplace versatile, then you need to know about The Dearborn, an easy-to-like spot that works for a lot of occasions.
 It’s nice enough for a business meal, but still casual enough for lunch after that Segway tour you took with your parents.
 Plus, it’s huge, with multiple rooms that work as well for groups as for a one-on-one lunch with your boss.
-Order the pork belly appetizer and any of the salads, then make sure someone gets a cheeseburger - it’s great.
+Order the burrata and any of the salads, then make sure someone gets a cheeseburger - it’s great.

 As tempting as a cellophane-wrapped sandwich from one of the many nearby Starbucks might be, try a cubano at Cafecito instead.
 It’s the best thing here, which is saying something since their other sandwiches, like the ropa vieja, are also very good.
 Get a cafe con leche too.
 Cafecito has a few other locations in the city, but the one in the Loop is the best since it’s probably the one within walking distance of your office.